Centralizers in Free Associative Algebras and Generic Matrices: Algebra of generic matrices

-\begin{prop} Let $k\{X\}$ be the algebra of generic matrices. \begin{enumerate} \item[a)] Every minimal polynomial of $A\in k\{X\}$ is irreducible.
-In particular, $A$ is diagonalizable. \item[b)] Eigenvalues of $A\in k\{X\}$ are roots of irreducible minimal polynomial of $A$, and every eigenvalue appears same amount of times. \item[c)] The characteristic polynomial of $A$ is a power of minimal polynomial of $A$. \end{enumerate} \end{prop}
+\begin{prop} Let $K_T\{X\}$ be the algebra of generic matrices with traces (forms if the characteristic is positive).
+Let $R$ be its center and $\mathfrak{R}$ be the algebraic closure of the field of fractions of $R$. \begin{enumerate} \item[a)] Every minimal polynomial of $A\in K_T\{X\}$ is irreducible over $R$ in any characteristic.
+In particular, $A$ is diagonalizable over $\mathfrak{R}$. \item[b)] All eigenvalues $\lambda_i$ of $A\in K_T\{X\}$ are roots of the minimal polynomial of $A$, with correct multiplicities. \item[c)] The characteristic polynomial of $A$ is a power of the minimal polynomial of $A$. \end{enumerate} \end{prop}